ekanshiag/lisp_interpreter/README.md

 # Lisp Interpreter
-Implementation of lisp in js
+Implementation of lispy calculator in js

 #### Usage
 ```js